LGhassen/TextureReplacer/README.md

 Licence
 -------

-Copyright © 2013-2015 Davorin Učakar, Ryan Bray
+Copyright © 2013-2016 Davorin Učakar, Pavel Alekseevich, Ryan Bray

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),